 Constraint blocks can only be defined on a block definition diagram or a package diagram, where they must have the "constraint" keyword shown.
 The strings in braces in the compartment labeled "constraints" are ordinary UML constraints, using a special compartment to hold the constraint.
-This is shown in Figure 10-2 below.
-These particular constraints are specified only
+This is shown in Figure 10.2.
+These particular constraints are specified only in an informal language, but a more formal language such as OCL or MathML could also be used.
+The compartment labeled parameters shows the parameters of this constraint which are bound on the parametric diagram.

-Figure 10-2.
-Constraint block definitions in a Block Definition diagram.
+Figure 10.2 - Constraint block definitions in a Block Definition diagram

-10.4.2 Usage of constraint blocks on a parametric diagram
+10.4.2 Usage of Constraint Blocks on a Parametric Diagram

-Figure 10-3 shows the use of constraint properties on a parametric diagram (note that this is a subset of the corresponding diagram in the sample problem).
+Figure 10.3 shows the use of constraint properties on a parametric diagram (note that this is a subset of the corresponding diagram in the sample problem).
 This diagram shows the use of nested property references to the properties of the parts; parametric diagrams can make use of the nested property name notation to refer to multiple levels of nested property containment, as shown in this example.
 A parametric diagram is similar to an internal block diagram with the exception that the only connectors that may be shown are binding connectors connected to constraint parameters on at least one end.
-The Sample Problem in Appendix B provides definitions of the containing EconomyContext block for which this parametric diagram is shown.
+The Sample Problem in Annex B: Sample Problem provides definitions of the containing EconomyContext block for which this parametric diagram is shown.

-Figure 10-3.
-Constraints on a parametric diagram.
+Table 10.3 - Constraints on a parametric diagram